joao-arthur/joao-arthur.dev/public/projects/game-of-life.md

 );
 ```

-> using a "Set" would also cut the mustard **in this scenario**, since a alive cell have only one state.
+> using a "Set" would also cut the mustard **in this scenario**, since a alive cell has only one state

 One important aspect is that, with a Map, we can no longer count on an array index, we must use another way to identify the cell position, i.e., a **coordinate system**, like the **cartesian plane**.